-37 The Debtors respond that, to the extent portions of these Eminent Domain/Inverse Condemnation Claims are not "secured" by deposits of funds with a Clerk of Court, they are simply unsecured claims that are subject to impairment and discharge under the Bankruptcy Code and that, while Supreme Court decisions have recognized that the Fifth Amendment restricts the Bankruptcy Code, it does so only to the extent that property interests are secured.
+^{37.} The Debtors respond that, to the extent portions of these Eminent Domain/Inverse Condemnation Claims are not "secured" by deposits of funds with a Clerk of Court, they are simply unsecured claims that are subject to impairment and discharge under the Bankruptcy Code and that, while Supreme Court decisions have recognized that the Fifth Amendment restricts the Bankruptcy Code, it does so only to the extent that property interests are secured.
 See Sec.
 Indus.
 Bank, 459 U.S. at 75-76, 78; Wright v.
 Union Cent.
 Life Ins.
-Co., 311 U.S. 273, 278 (1940) (the constitution protects "the rights of secured creditors, throughout the proceedings, to the extent of the value" of the creditors' collateral).
+Co., 311 U.S. 273, 278, 61 S. Ct.
+196, 85 L. Ed.
+184 (1940) (the constitution protects "the rights of secured creditors, throughout the proceedings, to the extent of the value" of the creditors' collateral).
 See also Cobb v.
-City of Stockton (In re City of Stockton), 909 F.3d 1256 (9th Cir.
-2018); Poinsett Lumber Mfg. v.
+City of Stockton (In re City of Stockton), 909 F.3d 1256 (2018); Poinsett Lumber Mfg. v.
 Drainage Dist.
 No. 7, 119 F.2d 270 (8th Cir.
 1941).
 The Debtors' application of the distinction, however, between secured and unsecured interests under the Bankruptcy Code to determine whether a Takings Clause-related obligation can be impaired is inconsistent with the Fifth Amendment, which requires first assessing the origin of the payment obligation: whether it arises from a government taking of private property for public use.
-As explained further below, while a security interest is a type of property that can be protected by both the Fifth Amendment and the Bankruptcy Code, a physical invasion (in this case, of real property) falls squarely within therefore confines its examination of these Claims to a per se takings analysis.
-"These sorts of physical appropriations constitute the 'clearest sort of taking,' and we assess them using a simple, per se rule: The government must pay for what it takes."
-Cedar Point Nursery, at 2071 (emphasis in original) (internal citation omitted).
-The Court now turns to the question of just compensation and whether valid claims for just compensation can be impaired in bankruptcy.
+As explained further below, while a security interest is a type of property that can be protected by both the Fifth Amendment and the Bankruptcy Code, a physical invasion (in this case, of real property) falls squarely within the ambit of Fifth Amendment protection, whether or not the government entity has provided any security for its obligation to pay just compensation.

+of just compensation and whether valid claims for just compensation can be impaired in bankruptcy.
 For the reasons set forth below, and for materially the same reasons set forth in this Court's order of December 14, 2021 (Docket Entry No. 19517 at 6-15), the Court finds that such claims may not be impaired.